Heart Health LogoPolicosanol header image A survivor unlocks the mystery of how to avoid a heart attack.

 These results provide support that policosanol therapy added to hypercholesterolemic elderly individuals taking beta-blockers could provide additional benefits in lowering blood pressure; SAE were not more frequent in the recent policosanol research group than in the placebo group and there was no increase in AE.

-These clinical studies are little difficult to understand if you are not familiar with medical terminology...but the bottom line is that policosanol has an excellent safety record, side effects are rare and minor and it lowers cholesterol as good or better than Lipitor, Crestor or Zocor.
+These recent policosanol clinical studies are little difficult to understand if you are not familiar with medical terminology...but the bottom line is that policosanol has an excellent safety record, side effects are rare and minor and it lowers cholesterol as good or better than Lipitor, Crestor or Zocor.